ANIMAL RIGHTS FAQS

 arise when we become aware of how systematically our society abuses and

 exploits animals.
-Such "justifications" help remove the burden from our
+Such "justifications" help remove the burden

 consciences, but this FAQ attempts to show that they do not excuse the